CIBC-Internal/python/Doc/library/csv.rst

 The :mod:`csv` module defines the following classes:

-.. class:: DictReader(csvfile, fieldnames=None, restkey=None, restval=None, \
+.. class:: DictReader(f, fieldnames=None, restkey=None, restval=None, \
                       dialect='excel', *args, **kwds)

-   Create an object which operates like a regular reader but maps the information read into a dict whose keys are given by the optional *fieldnames* parameter.
-The *fieldnames* parameter is a :mod:`sequence
+   Create an object that operates like a regular reader but maps the information in each row to a :class:`dict` whose keys are given by the optional *fieldnames* parameter.

-   <collections.abc>` whose elements are associated with the fields of the
-   input data in order.
-These elements become the keys of the resulting dictionary.
-If the *fieldnames* parameter is omitted, the values in the first row of the *csvfile* will be used as the fieldnames.
-If the row read has more fields than the fieldnames sequence, the remaining data is added as a sequence keyed by the value of *restkey*.
-If the row read has fewer fields than the fieldnames sequence, the remaining keys take the value of the optional *restval* parameter.
-Any other optional or keyword arguments are passed to the underlying :class:`reader` instance.
+   The *fieldnames* parameter is a :term:`sequence`.
+If *fieldnames* is omitted, the values in the first row of file *f* will be used as the fieldnames.
+Regardless of how the fieldnames are determined, the dictionary preserves their original ordering.

+   If a row has more fields than fieldnames, the remaining data is put in a list and stored with the fieldname specified by *restkey* (which defaults to ``None``).
+If a non-blank row has fewer fields than fieldnames, the missing values are filled-in with the value of *restval* (which defaults to ``None``).

+   All other optional or keyword arguments are passed to the underlying :class:`reader` instance.

+   .. versionchanged:: 3.6
+      Returned rows are now of type :class:`OrderedDict`.

+   .. versionchanged:: 3.8
+      Returned rows are now of type :class:`dict`.

    A short usage example::

        >>> import csv
-       >>> with open('names.csv') as csvfile:
+       >>> with open('names.csv', newline='') as csvfile:
        ...     reader = csv.DictReader(csvfile)
        ...     for row in reader:
        ...         print(row['first_name'], row['last_name'])
        ...
-       Baked Beans
-       Lovely Spam
-       Wonderful Spam
+       Eric Idle
+       John Cleese

+       >>> print(row)
+       {'first_name': 'John', 'last_name': 'Cleese'}

-.. class:: DictWriter(csvfile, fieldnames, restval='', extrasaction='raise', \
+.. class:: DictWriter(f, fieldnames, restval='', extrasaction='raise', \
                       dialect='excel', *args, **kwds)

    Create an object which operates like a regular writer but maps dictionaries onto output rows.
 The *fieldnames* parameter is a :mod:`sequence
    <collections.abc>` of keys that identify the order in which values in the
-   dictionary passed to the :meth:`writerow` method are written to the *csvfile*.
+   dictionary passed to the :meth:`writerow` method are written to file *f*.
 The optional *restval* parameter specifies the value to be written if the dictionary is missing a key in *fieldnames*.
 If the dictionary passed to the :meth:`writerow` method contains a key not found in *fieldnames*, the optional *extrasaction* parameter indicates what action to take.
-If it is set to ``'raise'`` a :exc:`ValueError` is raised.
+   If it is set to ``'raise'``, the default value, a :exc:`ValueError` is raised.
    If it is set to ``'ignore'``, extra values in the dictionary are ignored.
    Any other optional or keyword arguments are passed to the underlying :class:`writer` instance.

-   Note that unlike the :class:`DictReader` class, the *fieldnames* parameter of the :class:`DictWriter` is not optional.
-Since Python's :class:`dict` objects are not ordered, there is not enough information available to deduce the order in which the row should be written to the *csvfile*.
+   Note that unlike the :class:`DictReader` class, the *fieldnames* parameter of the :class:`DictWriter` class is not optional.

    A short usage example::

        import csv

-       with open('names.csv', 'w') as csvfile:
+       with open('names.csv', 'w', newline='') as csvfile:
            fieldnames = ['first_name', 'last_name']
            writer = csv.DictWriter(csvfile, fieldnames=fieldnames)